Setup OleDb Database Dependency Environment [Deprecated]

 As soon as an item is added to the cache with a dependency, a row will be created in table ncache_db_sync for this cache key.

-In case of data change in the table, corresponding triggers will set a modified flag to true.
+In case of a data change in the table, corresponding triggers will set a modified flag to true.
 On cache clean-up interval, NCache polls the ncache_db_sync table for modified keys, collects them, sets their work_in_progress flag to true, and finally removes all corresponding keys from the cache.
 After successfully removing keys from the cache, all those rows where the work_in_progress flag is true are removed from the ncache_db_sync table.

 The following script is used to create the table: